theAayushbajaj/mcgill_fiam/05-Asset_Allocation/strategy_20/20-description.md

-Main strategy, without Black-Litterman at the moment, robust optimization where the risk is adressed by an HMM.
+Robust optimization without Black-Litterman where the risk is controlled by an HMM.